Hosted by site sponsor WebMate.

 Both models have "unified" onboard memory and SSD storage that cannot be upgraded at all after the initial system purchase.

-By default, both models are configured with 8 GB of memory, which can be upgraded to 16 GB or 24 GB of memory at the time of system purchase for an extra US$200 or US$400, respectively.
+By default, both models are configured with 8 GB of memory, which could be upgraded to 16 GB or 24 GB of memory at the time of system purchase for an extra US$200 or US$400, respectively.

 "2023 M3" iMac Comparison Chart